 The present manuscript of Charaka Samhita has a long history behind it.
 As stated earlier, it was originally composed by Agnivesa one of the six students of Atreya, and hence embodied the teachings of the latter.

-Charaka Samhita deals elaborately with subjects such as foetal generation and development, anatomy of the human body, function and malfunction of the body.
-This was done depending upon the equilibrium or otherwise of the three humours of the body, viz., of vayu, pitta and kapha.
+Charaka Samhita deals elaborately with subjects such as Foetal generation and development, an anatomy of the human body, function, and malfunction of the body.
+This was done depending upon the equilibrium or otherwise of the three Senses of humor of the body, viz., of Vayu, pitta, and Kapha.

 It further also described etiology, classification, pathology, diagnosis treatment of various diseases and the science of rejuvenation of the body.
 It discussed elaborately the etiology of diseases on the basis of the Tridosa theory.
 Additionally, it also gave a detailed description of the various diseases including those of the eyes, the female genital organs, normal and abnormal deliveries and diseases of the children.